ZeroE04/R-CenterNet/README.md

 # R-CenterNet(English)
-detector for rotated-objections based on CenterNet
+detector for rotated-object based on CenterNet

 ### preface
 The original intention of this work is to provide a **extremely compact** code of CenterNet and detect rotating targets: 1.0